merlynjocol/Covid_Dashboards_OpenData/README.md

 - new_deaths_smoothed= New deaths attributed to COVID-19 (7-day smoothed)
 - people_fully_vaccinated= Total number of people who received all doses prescribed by the vaccination protocol

-# Installation Requirements and Guidelines to Run the Dashboard from your Local Machine
+# Installation Requirements & Guidelines to Run the App from your Local Machine

 Download the files Zip
 ```